 Slope Charts are an effective chart for showing direction of travel.
 They are effectively a line chart comparing two points only.
-However, they can get confusing if too many categories as the lines overlap.
-Breaking it up into small multiple slope charts is one way around this issue.
+However, they can get confusing if too many categories are shown as the lines overlap.
+Breaking up the visualisation into small multiple slope charts is one way around this issue.

 After exploring each question it is worth considering the relationship between questions.
 Normally a table of cross-tabulations with ‘cross-breaks’ identifies which questions to compare.